 ANOVA Analysis

 The results have been presented and interpreted in this section to determine the differences among the categories of professionals.
-The results have been illustrated in Table 19, which depicts that the f-statistics is computed to be 2.021 with a p-value of 0.152.
+The results are illustrated in Table 19, which depicts that the f-statistics are computed to be 2.021 with a p-value of 0.152.
 Hence, it can be concluded that the efficiency level does not significantly differ among Dr/physicians, nurses, and pharmacists.
-In this case, the findings are similar to the study conducted by Laurant et al. (2018) who also found similar efficiency levels between them.
+In this case, the findings are similar to the study conducted by Laurant et al. (2018), who also found similar efficiency levels between them.

 Table 19: ANOVA Analysis of Efficiency of Professionals Category sorted by Hospitals

 As the results are insignificant, it can be seen that the equality of means is also not robust in terms of the Brown-Forsythe test.
-The results have been depicted in Table 20.
+The results are depicted in Table 20.

 Table 20: Robustness of Equality of Means Efficiency of Professionals Category sorted by Hospitals

 As the results are insignificant, it can be seen that the equality of means is also not robust in terms of the Brown-Forsythe test.
-The results have been depicted in Table 20.
+The results are depicted in Table 20.

 Table 20: Robustness of Equality of Means Efficiency of Professionals Category sorted by Hospitals